exercism/v3/languages/elixir/exercises/concept/try-rescue-else-after/.docs/introduction.md

 ## Dynamic dispatch

-When Elixir resolves the function to be invoked, it uses the Module's name to perform a lookup.
-The lookup can be done dynamically if the have the Module name bound to a variable because a module's name is an atom.
+When Elixir resolves the function to be invoked, it uses the Module's name (atom) to perform a lookup.
+The lookup can be done dynamically if the Module's name (atom) is bound to a variable.

 - You are familiar with the atom type: